 Little did I realize how much money you could make through affiliate marketing.
-Michelle from Making Sense of Affiliate Marketing makes between $50,000 – $100,000 a month.
+Michelle from Making Sense of Affiliate Marketing makes over $100,000 a month.
 Yes, a month!
 Holy smokes!
 And this is without credit card sign-ups.

 Pro-tip: You can finish the entire Making Sense of Affiliate Marketing course in half a day.

-You can earn money as an affiliate when you join as affiliate network like ShareASale.
+You can earn money as an affiliate when you join an affiliate network like ShareASale.

 Pro-tip: You don’t have to blog to join ShareASale.
 Share your favorite links via Facebook, Instagram, Twitter, even email.

 If your fingers type faster than your brain, you have a lot of typos or need a little help with sentence structure, consider Grammarly.
 Grammarly is an online tool that checks your grammar, spelling, etc.